KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 - Execute the script eg `tanzu-genai-platform-installer.ps1`
 - Installation can take up to 3 hours.
 Install time depends on the performance of your underlying infrastructure.

-- Note; if this is your first time using Powershell with the VMware PowerCLI module, you may be promted participate in the VMware CEIP.
+- Note; if this is your first time using Powershell with the VMware PowerCLI module, you may be prompted to participate in the VMware CEIP.
 You can accept/deny so not prompted again by running `Set-PowerCLIConfiguration -Scope User -ParticipateInCEIP $true or $false`

 ## Example of script output
 ![Config](images/tanzu-genai-platform-installer-config.png)